RaphaelleC/project-3-server/README.md

 This project helped me better understand the relationships between the front end and the back end of an app.
 It also taught me that planning up ahead is really important : making changes on the back end after starting coding the front end is not always easy, we can end up losing time updating things that we thought were done.<br>
 It also showed me that time management and making a list of priorities is really important.
 One of our stretch goals was to implement Mapbox on our app so when a user creates an activity, he could locate it on a map and it would show the location of the activity on its page.
 We didn't implement that though, as we didn't have enough time left and preferred to focus on refactoring, testing and making sure our app was working properly.

+## Bugs

+There is a bug left on our app which we didn't have time to fix : when a user posts a comment, it is posted twice instead of once.